WHAT MAKES A GOOD FILM, IS A GREAT STORY.

 We are proud to be listed as one of the Top 50 Most Creative Companies in the country 2016, and to be supported by the BFI Vision Awards 2016-2018.

-Loran is 2017 Screen Daily Star of Tomorrow, and a BFI Vision Award winning Producer with a background in production on BBC Dramas, independent features and major music promos.
+Loran is 2017 Screen Daily Star of Tomorrow, BFI Vision Award winning and BIFA Longlisted Producer with a background in production on BBC Dramas, independent features and major music promos.

 With track record of short film screenings and awards at Festivals including Edinburgh International Film Festival, Palm Springs Film Festival and the Best Producer Award at BAFTA accredited Underwire Film Festival.